-The European Investment Bank and the World Wide Fund (WWF) jointly convene a side event during the Spring Meetings of the World Bank Group.
-The event will help advance progress towards the sustainable financing of the blue economy in general and the Sustainable Blue Economy Finance Principles in particular.
+The European Investment Bank and the World Wide Fund (WWF) jointly convened a side event during the Spring Meetings of the World Bank Group.
+The event helped advance progress towards the sustainable financing of the blue economy in general and the Sustainable Blue Economy Finance Principles in particular.

 The Principles are the overarching framework for UNEP Sustainable Blue Finance Initiative.
 The Initiative provides an interactive platform for all financial institutions, including private finance, with guidance and targeted information on the sustainable blue economy to support the implementation of the Principles.

 Over 50 institutions have now joined the Sustainable Blue Economy Finance Initiative as Members or Signatories to the Principles, representing over $6.9 trillion in total assets, and 36 have now signed up to the Principles.

 The European Investment Bank together with the Agence Française de Développement (AFD) and KfW, the German promotional bank, launched the Clean Oceans Initiative in October 2018 to fight plastic waste in rivers, seas and on land.
 The goal is to finance €2 billion in public and private sector projects by 2023.

 This factsheet presents the EIB Blue Sustainable Ocean Strategy and details the different sectors that the EIB will be investing in over the next five years.